Papa-Stalin/ClientAPI/README.md

 }
 ```
 After that, we can create methods for our module.
 ClientAPI comes with a default `onEnable` and `onDisable` override classes.
 You can also use MinecraftForge's default Event System.
-For SubscribeEvents, I suggest you use `if (nullCheck()) return;` to prevent `NullPointerExceptions`
+For SubscribeEvents, I suggest you use `if (nullCheck()) return;` to prevent `NullPointerExceptions`.

 **Example:**
 ```java